yugabyte/terraform-provider-ybm/docs/resources/backup.md

 - `account_id` (String) The ID of the account this backup belongs to.
 - `backup_description` (String) The description of the backup.
-- `cluster_id` (String) The ID of the cluster that needs to be backed up.
+- `cluster_id` (String) The ID of the cluster to be backed up.
 - `retention_period_in_days` (Number) The retention period of the backup.

 ### Optional

-- `backup_id` (String) The id of the backup.
-Filled automatically on creating a backup.
+- `backup_id` (String) The ID of the backup.
+Created automatically when the backup is created.
 Used to get a specific backup.
-- `most_recent` (Boolean) Set to true if the ID of the most recent backup is needed.
+- `most_recent` (Boolean) Set to true to fetch the most recent backup.
-- `timestamp` (String) The timestamp of the backup that needs to be fetched
+- `timestamp` (String) The timestamp of the backup to be fetched

 ### Read-Only